evolutionaryscale/esm/README.md

 <img src="_assets/esm3_diagram.png" alt="ESM3 Diagram" width="400" />

 The ESM3 architecture is highly scalable due to its transformer backbone and all-to-all reasoning over discrete token sequences.
 At its largest scale, ESM3 was trained with 1.07e24 FLOPs on 2.78 billion proteins and 771 billion unique tokens, and has 98 billion parameters.
-Learn more by reading the [blog post](https://www.evolutionaryscale.ai/blog/esm3-release) and [the pre-print (Hayes et al., 2024)](https://www.evolutionaryscale.ai/papers/esm3-simulating-500-million-years-of-evolution-with-a-language-model).
+Learn more by reading the [blog post](https://www.evolutionaryscale.ai/blog/esm3-release) and [the paper (Hayes et al., 2024)](https://www.science.org/doi/10.1126/science.ads0018).

 ESM3-open, with 1.4B parameters, is the smallest and fastest model in the family.